Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic

 This shows that $\ell_t$ (with ideal points $x_t, z_t$) converges to $\ell_1$ (with ideal points $x_1, y_1$) as $t \rightarrow 1$ in the local trivialization of $R$.

-.05in Now we will analyze the closed property for $B$.
-Since $\ell_t$ varies continuously we orient them coherently as follows.
+.05in Now we prove that $B$ is a closed subset of $\mt$.
 We orient the curves $\ell_t$ in a continuous manner and so that for $t = 1$ the orientation is the positive flow direction in $\ell_1 = \beta$.
-With this choice, for any $0 < t < 1$, it follows that any negative ray of $\ell_t$ is asymptotic to a backwards ray (with respect to the flow) of $\ell_1 = \beta$.
-See Figure \ref{figure5}.
+With this choice, for any $0 < t < 1$, it follows that any ray of $\ell_t$ going against the orientation in $\ell_t$ is asymptotic to a backwards ray (with respect to the flow) of $\ell_1 = \beta$, see Figure \ref{figure5}.
 This property will be used throughout the article in some varied settings so we explain it carefully here, following the notation of the first part of the proof.
 The geodesics $\ell_t$ have ideal points $z_t, x_t$.
 The $x_t$ converge to $x_1$, so the direction of $x_t$ in $\ell_t$ corresponds to the direction of $x_1$ in $\ell_1$.
 In $\ell_1$, the point $x_1$ is the negative ideal point of the flow line $\ell_1$.
 In addition $\ell_t$ is asymptotic (in $E_t$) in the $x_t$ direction with the flow line $U \cap E_t$.